TerrierMediumIreland

 Frequently Asked Questions

-Is the Soft Coated Wheaten Terrier a good apartment dog?
+Is the Soft Coated Wheaten Terrier a good family dog?

 Is the Soft Coated Wheaten Terrier good for first-time owners?

-What is the biggest challenge of owning the Soft Coated Wheaten Terrier?
+What is the biggest challenge of owning a Soft Coated Wheaten Terrier?

 Our Shop